Helpmonks/docs/docs/sso/introduction.md

-# Single-Sign-On Introduction
+# oAuth Introduction

-The Helpmonks Single-Sign-On allows you to sign in as users to their Helpmonks accounts.
+The Helpmonks Single-Sign-On plugin allows you to sign in as users to their Helpmonks accounts.
 This mainly enables third party vendors to embbed Helpmonks into their systems or for customers that wish to enable Single-Sign-On for their users.

+**If you want to enable login with an identity provider (OneLogin, Auth0, Azure, etc.) please use the [SAML login functionality](/saml/introduction/)**

-## Single-Sign-On API URL
+## oAuth API URL

 Single-Sign-On API requests should be done towards https://(yoursubdomain).helpmonks.com/p/sso.
 Please refer to the individidual guides in this section for the correct URL.